 With nearly 4 million players, exploding growth and constantly increasing places to play, pickleball has continued to be the number one growing sport in the United States.
 The dink, soft game, bashers, concentration, exercise, competition, and most of all fun, are all part of the pickleball world.
 Basically the sport is a blend of badminton, ping pong, and tennis.
 Pickleball has a relatively short learning curve, thereby giving even a newbie beginner the chance to start having fun right from the start.
 Played with light-weight paddles and a plastic wiffle ball, games are played on a court the approximate size of a badminton court.
 The net is set slightly lower than a standard tennis net.
 Play format includes both singles (two players) or doubles teams (four players, two per team).
 Bottom line is the sport is addictive and a blast to play!

-At 21 years old, Ben is the undisputed world champion in singles, doubles, and mixed doubles.
+At 22 years old, Ben is the undisputed world champion in singles, doubles, and mixed doubles.
 While currently being the best professional player in the sport, he's also an exceptional ambassador, instructor, and great guy.
 Oh, and all this while pursuing an engineering degree at the University of Maryland!
 If you have the opportunity to catch Ben in action at one of the Rocky Mountain Pickelball tournaments, don't miss it.
 You'll have a blast, be amazed, and watch some of the best pickleball ever played.
+Or better yet, sign up for one of Ben's pre-tournament clinics in Denver and Albuquerque when you register for these tourneys.

 This exciting group of young athletes define the future of pickleball.
 While currently under the age of 18, some have already reached the the professional level of compitition.
 At 12 years old, Anna Leigh Waters and her Mom, Leigh, were gold medalists in the Women's Doubles Open Pro event at the prestigious Tournament of Champions.
 An awesome feat for anyone, but to be part of the national-level championship doubles team at 12, well that's spectacular.